 Harris Schwartz is a global leader in the security field.
 He helped create leading cybersecurity industry standards and has led the way in the fight against international cybercrimes.
 He has served in numerous security roles, typically as director of security, for companies as diverse as EarthLink Network, UUNET, Excite, Wells Fargo, Levi Strauss, the Walt Disney Company, and more.
 He has served as an advisory board member for many organizations.
 Harris is an incredible asset and a valued member of the leadership team.

 WireMe Designs, LLC was the brainchild of founder Scott Holstad and partner Gretchen VanOstrand in early 2016.
 They spent innumerable hours researching and brainstorming and ultimately devised a solid business model for a new company.
 Originally the company was created to be a full service web development shop, complete with custom website design, development, custom logo and graphic design, comprehensive web hosting services offering over 500 TLDs and nearly 100 SSL certificates, as well as customized site maintenance packages, network architecting, security services, and full editorial services.
 They invested substantial capital in cutting edge custom hardware acquisitions, software acquisitions, multiple gigabit lines run into their Chattanooga, Tennessee offices, and developed several partnerships.
 They then enlisted others to the team and became an official company in the fall of 2016.
 Unfortunately, shortly after they obtained their first clients, situations developed which necessitated delaying further work for an extensive period.
 The company resumed working on various projects until early 2018, when Scott’s health started to unexpectedly deteriorate.
 Meanwhile, the company was transitioning its primary focus to different areas and fields which can be found on the homepage.
 Unfortunately, by the time summer arrived, the officers agreed to put the company on indefinite hiatus, pending Scott’s health status.
 At the present, the members of the company are pursuing other projects.
-However, Scott has agreed to continue to occasionally take on select projects, moving in a different direction, which one can find listed under the revised Services section of this website.
-Scott does have access to other team members should select projects require their expertise.
+Initially, Scott agreed to continue to take on select projects.
+Scott has had access to other team members should potential future select projects require their expertise.